 - HS3012: Introduction to Roman History (20 credits), which provides a grounding in Roman history and society from the rise of the city to the Later Roman Empire.

 Archaeology Part IA: 40 credits: a general introduction to the study of Archaeology, from the earliest period of human origins through to the medieval period.
-Students take four 10-credit modules, three compulsory ones:
+Students take 2 20-credit modules, three compulsory ones:

 Third subject: 40 credits.
 You can choose from any subject in the Faculty of Humanities and Social Sciences, but we recommend that you take Archaeology Part IB, which is a more specialised introduction to archaeological theory, methods and techniques, designed for all students taking degrees involving Archaeology.
 The modules involve a combination of lectures, laboratory classes and fieldtrips to study monuments and landscapes.
 No prior scientific knowledge is required.